django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 #.
 Select the **Add plugin** icon.

-    .. todo:: Daniele please check add the "Add plugin" icon as add-plugin-icon.png

     .. image:: /user/tutorial/images/add-plugin-icon.png
        :alt: 'add plugin'
        :width: 300

 #.
 Choose *Google Map* from the list of available plugin types.

-    .. todo:: replace the image, with one showing Google Map in the list

     .. image:: /user/tutorial/images/google-map-plugin.png
          :alt: the list of plugin types